Juniper/contrail-windows-docs/doc/For developers/Developer guide/Performance/Testing.md

 Description:

 - 2 Windows Server compute nodes (node A and node B);
-- compute nodes are configured without Hyper-V and Containers;
+- compute nodes without Hyper-V and Containers Windows features installed;
 - node A and node B exchange TCP segments using `NTttcp` tool;
 - used `NTttcp` options: